Support Us Button Widget

 Tampa

-• The Tampa Theatre | 711 N. Franklin St., Tampa | First opened back in 1926, the grand theater’s ghosts will send shivers up your spine.
-From the man in a fedora seen sitting in seat 308 to the 107-year-old organist who haunts the wings, there are ghost stories a plenty here.
-See them for yourself at a haunted tour.
+The Tampa Theatre | First opened back in 1926, the grand theater’s ghosts will send shivers up your spine.
+From the man in a fedora seen sitting in seat 308 to the 107-year-old organist who haunts the wings, there are ghost stories aplenty here.
+See for yourself with a haunted tour.

-• The Cuban Club | 2010 N. Avenida Republica de Cuba, Tampa | It wouldn’t be Ybor City without a few ghosts.
-Destroyed by a fire in 1916, the Cuban Club reopened the year after.
+The Cuban Club | It wouldn’t be Ybor City without a few ghosts.
+Destroyed by a fire in 1916, the Cuban Club reopened the following year.
 Keep your eyes peeled for a woman in a misty dress walking down the stairs, and be sure to check if there’s someone sat at the piano when it starts playing.
-Check out a tour.
+There are tours for those brave enough.

-• Sulphur Springs Water Tower one | 455-479 E. Bird St., Tampa | Ever seen the water tower while driving down I-275?
-A lighthouse used to stand there, guiding boaters into Tampa Bay.
-Several ghosts have been spotted atop the 214-foot structure over the years.
+Sulphur Springs Water Tower | Ever seen the water tower while driving down I-275?
+Several ghosts have been spotted atop the 214-ft structure over the years, including those of a pirate-y persuasion, and it’s a popular site among paranormal investigators.

 An old-timey photo of the Tampa Theatre.
 It is misty and the seats are empty.